 Although the names will be changed to avoid legal complications in Colombia, the role of a character based on Salcedo will be played by an accomplished Latin American actor, Luis Fernando Hoyos.

 Among other casting choices, the role of a Cali cartel financial adviser will be filled by Cristobal Erruzuriz.
 The top cartel accountant in the book was the real-life Guillermo Pallomari who, like Salcedo, is tucked away somewhere in the U.S. witness protection program.

-For Jorge Salcedo, whose story is finding ever-widening audiences, hiding as a way of life keeps getting a bit more complicated.
+As for Jorge Salcedo, whose story is finding ever-widening audiences, hiding as a way of life keeps getting more and more complicated.